xy-241/CS-Notes/content/Security/Authentication/Cloudflare Access.md

 ---
 - A Cloudflare security service that allows you to set up [policies and rules](https://developers.cloudflare.com/cloudflare-one/policies/access/) that let you define who can or cannot access your applications based on [user Identity](https://developers.cloudflare.com/cloudflare-one/identity/), **network attributes**, and **device posture**
 - You can access the dashboard at [Cloudflare Access](https://one.dash.cloudflare.com/:account/l)

+>[!tip]- Access protected website via CLi
+> We obtain a [[JWT]] for the CLi to authenticate itself with the Cloudflare Access to access the protected website.
+Refer to [Cloudflare Zero Trust docs](https://developers.cloudflare.com/cloudflare-one/tutorials/cli/) for more details

 ## Cloudflare Access Temporary Authentication
 ---